 Foreign development aid plays a unique role in the lives of Palestinians, as aid is the “main driver” of growth in the Palestinian economy.
 For this reason, many people welcomed the Biden Administration’s announcement in April to reverse the Trump Administration’s decision to halt all development aid to Palestinians.
 Yet widespread corruption in the Palestinian Authority (PA)—which remains the principal recipient of aid to Palestinians—threatens to undermine the effectiveness of aid.
 Worse, foreign aid to the PA helps perpetuate and exacerbate the PA’s culture of corruption.

 Corruption in the PA is deeply entrenched.
-To illustrate with just a handful of many possible examples: Between 2008 and 2012 alone, over US$2.3 billion in development aid money from the European Union to the PA was embezzled.
-In 2017, the PA spent staggering sums on fake companies and projects, including a non-existent airline.
+To illustrate with just a handful of many possible examples: There are allegations that the PA has embezzled development aid money from the European Union.
+There are reports that the PA spent staggering sums on fake companies and projects, including a non-existent airline.
+But there are also documented examples of corrupt use of funds.
 Rather than develop welfare programs to distribute social services or development aid money to the public, the PA allocates the money to salary payouts for security officers and government officials in job placements secured by cronyism.
 High-ranking PA officials regularly establish their own NGOs and phony companies to attract additional funds from aid programs.
 Yet for the most part donors have turned a blind eye to the PA’s blatant corruption and mismanagement of development funds.
-(For instance, even when investigators reported PA officials’ massive embezzlement of EU aid funds, the EU did not discontinue the provision of aid.)
-Consequently, despite more than US$15 billion in development aid given to Palestinians in the past thirty years, that aid has failed to reduce poverty or deliver sustainable improvements in ordinary Palestinians’ quality life.
+Consequently, despite more than US$15 billion in development aid given to Palestinians in the past thirty years, that aid has failed to reduce poverty or deliver sustainable improvements in ordinary Palestinians’ quality of life.

 And it’s not just that the PA’s corruption undermines the effectiveness of aid.
 Perhaps the even bigger problem is that the flow of development aid contributes to and props up the PA’s culture of large-scale corruption.
 The more funding the PA can access, the more powerful it becomes, and the more capable it is of embezzling funds and extorting bribes from its populace.
 Worse still, the costs of the corruption that the aid to the PA fuels are not merely economic costs: In Palestine, corruption contributes to needless violence, political radicalization, and, ultimately, the loss of innocent lives.